michael2012z/BitBible/markdown/KJV/files/1Chr.md

 2. Nohah the fourth, and Rapha the fifth.

-3. And the sons of Bela were, Addar, and Gera, and Abihud,Addar: or, Ard
+3. And the sons of Bela were, Addar, and Gera, and Abihud,

 4. And Abishua, and Naaman, and Ahoah,

-5. And Gera, and Shephuphan, and Huram.Shephuphan: or, Shupham
+5. And Gera, and Shephuphan, and Huram.

 6. And these are the sons of Ehud: these are the heads of the fathers of the inhabitants of Geba, and they removed them to Manahath: